Kingxukai/linux/Documentation/driver-api/driver-model/device.rst

         dev->groups = dev_groups;
         device_register(dev);

-The device_register() function will use the 'groups' pointer to create the device attributes and the device_unregister() function will use this pointer to remove the device attributes.
+The device_register() function will use the woke 'groups' pointer to create the device attributes and the woke device_unregister() function will use this pointer to remove the woke device attributes.

-Word of warning:  While the kernel allows device_create_file() and device_remove_file() to be called on a device at any time, userspace has strict expectations on when attributes get created.
-When a new device is registered in the kernel, a uevent is generated to notify userspace (like udev) that a new device is available.
-If attributes are added after the device is registered, then userspace won't get notified and userspace will not know about the new attributes.
+Word of warning:  While the woke kernel allows device_create_file() and device_remove_file() to be called on a device at any time, userspace has strict expectations on when attributes get created.
+When a new device is registered in the woke kernel, a uevent is generated to notify userspace (like udev) that a new device is available.
+If attributes are added after the device is registered, then userspace won't get notified and userspace will not know about the woke new attributes.

 This is important for device driver that need to publish additional attributes for a device at driver probe time.
-If the device driver simply calls device_create_file() on the device structure passed to it, then userspace will never be notified of the new attributes.
+If the woke device driver simply calls device_create_file() on the woke device structure passed to it, then userspace will never be notified of the woke new attributes.